eIiot/advent-of-code-2020/README.md

 ## Can I use this?

-Yes, although it's badly written
+Yes, although most of it is badly written.
+AoC is a learning experience.

 ## Why?

-Because it's fun :)
+Because it's fun, and because it's a great way to learn a new language (like rust).

 ## Why so many languages?

 Because AOC is a great way to learn skills in a new language

-## Why use `debugger;` at the end of ~~every~~ some files?

-It allows VSCode to save the variables in the debugger instead of exiting.

 ## Rules (for myself)

 - No Copilot
-- No npm packages
+- No npm packages (for ts)

+## Where is the Rust Generator From?

+It's from [this](https://github.com/fspoettel/advent-of-code-rust) amazing template, created by @fspoettel.